Municipal Borough of Buckingham: Incorporation

 The borough was incorporated by the charter of Mary I, 27 January 1553/4, under which the borough was to be governed by the bailiff (elected annually) and 12 principal burgesses.
 The charter also created the office of steward, to be elected by the borough.
 The bailiff was to hold the offices of escheator, coroner and clerk of the market and to act as a justice of the peace within the borough.
 The borough was also granted the return of writs to the exclusion of the sheriff of the county.

 Among the privileges granted to the borough were a court to be held every three weeks to hear cases of debt, trespass, etc., up to the value of £5 (this "Buckingham Three Weeks Court" appears to have replaced the court of portmote), a weekly market on Tuesdays, two annual fairs with a court of piepowders, a twice-yearly view of frankpledge, the assize of bread and ale, the right to a gaol within the borough and the right to return two burgesses to Parliament.

 In 1574 the then lord of the borough, Bernard Brocas, granted a 2000-year lease of the borough to six trustees to hold on behalf of the corporation in return for an annual rent of 40s.
 The lordship was purchased by Sir Thomas Temple in 1604.
 Payment of this rent to his successors was discontinued in the 19th century.

-During the period 1641-1889 the Temple family and their successors the Grenvilles, who later became Marquesses and Dukes of Buckingham and Chandos, also held the post of steward (apart from a brief period in the reign of James II) and they dominated the borough and the election of its MPs until the Municipal Corporations Act 1835.

 In 1684 the borough received a new charter from Charles II, by which the bailiff and principal burgesses were given the new titles of "Mayor and Aldermen".
 A dispute with James II over the appointment of a new steward, when the king unsuccessfully tried to secure the election of Lord Chancellor George Jeffreys, led to the dismissal of three mayors by the king in 1687–88.
 In 1688 James restored the charter of Mary I and the older titles of "Bailiff and Principal Burgess" were resumed by the mayor and aldermen.
 In the 18th century the earliest known references to the offices of recorder and town clerk, not mentioned in the charter, appear.

-The Reformed Borough
+During the period 1641-1889 the Temple family and their successors the Grenvilles, who later became Marquesses and Dukes of Buckingham and Chandos, also held the post of steward (apart from a brief period in the reign of James II).
+The borough then acted as a rotten borough; the corporation did little to exercise any powers to administer the town itself, instead serving primarily as a vehicle for overseeing the election of the borough's two members of parliament, which the duke's nominees always won.